bravetechnologycoop/BraveButtons/README.md

 # How to set up a Brave Hub

-1. follow the generic RPi setup instruction above
+1. follow the generic RPi setup instructions above

 1. cd into the `BraveButtons/pi` directory